kalininalab/epistasis_proteingym/README.md

 ## 📖 Overview

-This repository contains the code accompanying our *Nature Communications* submission:
+This repository contains the code accompanying our preprint:

 > **Beyond Additivity: Zero-shot Methods Cannot Predict Impact of Epistasis on Protein Properties and Function**

 We benchmark **95 zero-shot variant effect prediction (VEP) models** from [ProteinGym](https://proteingym.org/) for their ability to predict epistatic effects — cases where the combined impact of multiple mutations deviates from the sum of individual effects.

 While zero-shot models perform reasonably well on non-epistatic variant combinations, their predictive power drops substantially for strongly epistatic variants, highlighting current limitations of unsupervised protein language models in multi-mutation regimes.

+---

+## ❗️ ProteinGym epistatic sequences: fast access

+If you want to evaluate your model on the epistatic sequences we detected in ProteinGym, please use the tables from [ProteinGym](https://proteingym.org/).
+The column "epistatic" indicates whether the sequence is considered epistatic or not (multimutants only).

 ---